 Key features of our curriculum

 - The timetable is mainly organised in to seven teaching groups where the average class size is 29 students.

 - For most lessons students are placed in teaching sets according to ability and potential (we use KS2 SAT scores, together with baseline assessments to assess potential).
 Teaching set placement is reviewed frequently following data captures.

 - We have retained wide subject choice for all students when they choose their optional subjects; whilst enabling them to achieve the EBACC combination if it is appropriate.
 Our emphasis is on the development of skills so that students are prepared for the next stage of their academic study, apprenticeship program or employment when they leave the academy at 16.

 - Students make their GCSE and BTEC option choices at the end of Year 9.

 - Through partnerships with business and external organisations our students can experience the professional world in Birmingham and beyond: KPMG, CBSO (we are their main partner), The Birmingham Rep Theatre Company; the Outward Bound Trust; Birmingham University and Birmingham City Football Club.

 - A huge range of extra-curricular clubs operate across the academy; we aim for all students to commit to joining one of our many clubs in sports, performing arts and across the school.

-- All students can learn a musical instrument in KS3, at no cost to parents/carers.
+- All students can learn a musical instrument in KS3, at a cost to parents/carers.

-- All students can be part of the many shows and concerts which are run throughout the year by the Performing Arts teams: e.g. the summer musical in 2019 will be ‘The Wizard of Oz’, with our next musical due to take place in the summer of 2021.
+- All students can be part of the many shows and concerts which are run throughout the year by the Performing Arts teams: e.g. the summer musical in 2019 was ‘The Wizard of Oz’, with our next musical due to take place in the summer of 2021.

 - We hold Artsmark Gold, which recognises excellence in all areas of the arts.